 Have you recently undergone a massive weight loss?
-Whether this is through healthy eating and exercise or with the help of surgical procedures such as a gastric band, a large weight loss is always a success.
-However, those who lose a large amount of weight often face one common problem following surgery – loose, sagging skin.
+Whether through healthy eating and exercise or with the help of surgical procedures such as a gastric band, a large weight loss is always a success.
+However, those who lose much weight often face one common problem following surgery – loose, sagging skin.

-Sagging skin after weight loss can often leave people feeling unhappy with their appearance.
-After all, it takes a lot of time and effort to lose a substantial amount of weight, and it is disappointing when you still don’t look as good as you can.
-Excess loose skin will not disappear as a result of a healthy diet or good exercise regime.
+Sagging skin after weight loss can often make people unhappy with their appearance.
+After all, losing a substantial amount of weight takes a lot of time and effort, and it isn’t very pleasant when you still don’t look as good as you can.
+Excess loose skin will not disappear due to a healthy diet or a good exercise regime.
 Fortunately, you don’t just have to live with the excess skin – you can undergo body contouring surgeries.

 There are many options for what body contouring procedures you can undertake.
-These will vary from each person and will depend on your current size, where the excess skin is located on the body and your end goals.
-One combination of surgeries may be suitable for one person, but not suitable for the next.
+These will vary from person to person and will depend on your current size, where the excess skin is located on the body and your end goals.
+One combination of surgeries may be suitable for one person but not for the next.

 You may be interested in having a:

-You will be considered a good candidate for body contouring if you have excess skin which you are wishing to remove.
+You will be considered a good candidate for body contouring if you have excess skin which you wish to remove.

 While you will need to be above 18 years old to have surgery, there is no upper age limit.
 It is worth noting that younger patients may achieve better results due to better levels of skin elasticity.